rage/programming-23/data/part-1/5-conditional-statements.md

 Especially in programming these types of values are often called _Boolean_ values, and in Python they are handled by the `bool` data type.
 Variables of type `bool` can only have two values: `True` or `False`.

-The result of the evaluation of a conditional statement can be stored in a variable just like any result of a calculation:
+The result of the evaluation of the condition in a conditional statement can be stored in a variable just like the result of any calculation:

 ```python
 a = 3